Counterflow is Wordstorm's digital magazine. Published annually.

 Movement often marks a beginning.
 We think you’ll find that this inaugural issue of Counterflows speaks to the many ways in which words can create a sense of that ever-present movement spreading into experience, emotion, and thought.
 Whether through stories that evoke nostalgia, hope, and sometimes, regret, or poems that offer glimpses into everyday life as well as the darker cervices the mind is wont to flirt with, this issue of Counterflow begins with words that cancel inertia and swirl into a

 Counterflow was conceived by Wordstorm Society of the Arts as an annual publication to highlight the energies of poets, writers,and visual artists who spin their vocabularies on Vancouver Island and around the Salish Sea Basin.
 These communities of creatives are boiling over with innovative dynamism and are not simply the rural or semi-rural retreats for the more urbane as often thought.
 We think you will agree!

-We want to thank Susan Alexander, our guest editor and adjudicator, for her selection of both the poetry and fiction contributions published in issue #1.
-And, of course, we are grateful to all our contributors for sharing the waves and currents of their unique perceptions.
+We are excited have Heidi Greco as our guest editor and adjudicator for our upcoming issue #3.
+And, as always, we are grateful to all our contributors for sharing the waves and currents of their unique perceptions.